DataDog/integrations-extras/twingate/README.md

 ## Overview
 [Twingate][1] is a zero trust network access platform that allows fast growing companies to quickly and easily provide secure access to their AWS environment.
 Incorporating modern technologies like NAT traversal, QUIC, private proxies, and split tunneling, Twingate can replace a traditional or cloud VPN while improving user performance and overall security.

-This integration allows organisation to monitor users' resource access activities in real-time.
+This integration allows organizations to monitor a users resource access activities in real-time.

 ## Setup
 ### Pre-requisite